carlosbaraza/resume/README.md

 * I love freelancing to help people with their projects.
 This is great for my experience because I get to contribute to many different codebases.

-## Telefonica O2, London, UK, 09/2013, 08/2012
-### Networks and technology volunteer
-Campus Party Europe 2012 in Berlin and Campus Party Europe 2013 in London are high technology events for coders and hackers.
-* Recruitment and organization of an eight-member team from various universities.
-* Set up a part of the local area network.
-* Supported participants with technical issues during the event.

 ## Qubic.es, Albacete, Spain, 2012 - present
 ### Founder
-Qubic.es is a student association/start-up promoting autodidacticism.
+Qubic.es is a student association/start-up promoting self-teaching.
 It is currently present in 2 universities and has more than 50 active members.
-* Organized workshops and talks on various technical topics: Arduino, open source robotics, quadcopters, entrepreneurship and others.
+* Organised workshops and talks on various technical topics: Arduino, open source robotics, quadcopters, entrepreneurship and others.
-* Contributed to the organization of ForoUSA.es, an event created to promote the American entrepreneurship in Spain.
+* Contributed to the organisation of ForoUSA.es, an event created to promote the American entrepreneurship in Spain.
 We brought important American/Spanish entrepreneurs who had experience in USA to talk to students about the benefits of continuing their career in USA.
 We had a partnership